Slovenia Gambling Regulations

 1Back in time

-Back in the days of Yugoslavia, gambling used to be legal only for tourists and land-based casinos on the territory of the country could be entered only by people who had foreign passports.
-Nowadays, even though the gambling scene has changed drastically, the Slovenian gambling industry is still heavily dependent on tourists.
+During the Yugoslav era, gambling was legal only for tourists, and land-based casinos within the country could be entered only by holders of foreign passports.
+Although the gambling landscape has evolved dramatically, Slovenia’s gambling industry still relies heavily on tourists.

 2Until 1998

-Up until 1998, Slovenia lacked a proper policy for the gaming industry or the way it is supposed to be governed or developed.
-The years following 1985 until the end of the privatization period were quite turbulent for the gambling industry which was growing at a rapid pace.
+Until 1998, Slovenia lacked a coherent policy for the gaming industry or clear guidelines on how it should be governed and developed.
+From 1985 through the end of the privatization period, the gambling sector grew rapidly and experienced considerable turbulence.

-In 1995, the Slovenian Gaming Act was passed, which is currently the main piece of legislation governing this industry in Slovenia.
-The said law sets up the difference between classic gambling and casino gambling.
-According to the Gaming Act, lotteries, as well as lotteries offering instant prizes, bingo, lotto, quiz lotteries, sports betting, and other similar activities fall under the definition of “classic gambling”.
-These types of gambling can be organized only by two exclusive operators – Loterija Slovenije (The Lottery of Slovenia) and Sportna Loterija (The Sports Lottery).
-It is also allowed for non-profit as well as humanitarian organizations to also conduct lotteries, bingo, or raffles but such events are not permitted to be held more than once a year.
-The licenses for classic gambling games are issued by the Minister of Finance.
+In 1995, the Slovenian Gaming Act was passed, and it remains the primary piece of legislation governing gambling in the country.
+The act distinguishes between classic gambling and casino gambling.
+Under the law, lotteries, lotteries with instant prizes, bingo, lotto, quiz lotteries, sports betting, and similar activities are classified as “classic gambling”.
+Only two exclusive operators may offer these games: Loterija Slovenije (The Lottery of Slovenia) and Sportna Loterija (The Sports Lottery).
+Non-profit and humanitarian organizations may also run lotteries, bingo, or raffles, but such events may not be held more than once a year.
+Licenses for classic gambling games are issued by the Minister of Finance.

-The law also sets up two different types of entities that can offer special gambling forms.
-These include casinos and gaming halls, with casinos being allowed to run an unlimited number of slots and casino games, while gambling halls are restricted to operating only up to 100-200 slot machines.
+The act also defines two types of entities that can offer special forms of gambling: casinos and gaming halls.
+Casinos may operate an unlimited number of slot machines and table games, whereas gaming halls are limited to 100–200 slot machines.

 32003 and 2004